 “What can I expect from my bookkeeper?”
 She asked me on the phone, “Is it simply data entry?
 Or can I expect them to point out anomalies like these?”

 My answer: this was simply too much to ask from a bookkeeper.
 Here’s a break down of what your expectations could be for the following accounting roles:

 A bookkeeper records events that have already happened.
-They are after-the-fact historians who focuses primarily on data entry.
-Budget for bookkeeping starts as little as $500 per month for a $1mm company.
+They are after-the-fact historians who focus primarily on data entry.
+The budget for bookkeeping starts as little as $500 per month for a $1mm company.
 Don’t expect too much from these guys as they may not even know what’s going on from an accounting, let alone the business, perspective.